-Senior Madhya Pradesh cop beats wife; relieved of duties after viral video
+Senior Madhya Pradesh cop beats wife; Relieved of duties after viral video

 Bhopal, Sep 28: Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Monday said a senior state IPS officer has been relieved of duties, after a video showing him assaulting his wife went viral on social media.